microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgPolicyAuthorizationPolicy.md

 ### -BlockMsolPowerShell
 To disable the use of MSOL PowerShell, set this property to true.
 This also disables user-based access to the legacy service endpoint used by MSOL PowerShell.
-This does not affect Azure Active Directory Connect or Microsoft Graph.
+This doesn't affect Azure Active Directory Connect or Microsoft Graph.

 ```yaml
 Type: System.Management.Automation.SwitchParameter